 The parasitoid life cycle, where a mother lays an egg on a host, and the larva devours the living host, has been the inspiration for many grotesque science fiction monsters, such as the creature in the Alien movies.

 In the early 1900s, entomologists — including Missourian Phil Rau — noted an unusual sight: a wasp flying very low over a stream, dragging a spider across the surface film like a wind skier.
 It remained a mystery species among insect geeks until entomologist and nature writer Howard Ensign Evans identified it as Anoplius depressipes, one of the so-called blue-black spider wasps.
 It turns out this species hunts fishing spiders (Dolomedes spp.) and possesses specialized flattened front feet that are fringed with hairs, which allow it to walk on water, just like its prey.
-When transporting a spider, this species grasps the spider with its middle or hind legs, faces forward, then extends its forelegs and uses them like water skis while it propels itself and its prey across the top of the water, beating its wings.
-(Ahoy, matey!)
-This spider wasp sometimes dives down into water to chase its prey, since water spiders often swim underwater when frightened.
-Not surprisingly, it nests in burrows in stream banks.
+When transporting a spider, a mother of this species grasps the spider with her middle or hind legs, faces forward, then extends her forelegs in front and uses them like water skis while she propels itself and her prey across the top of the water, beating her wings.
+They skim across the water surface like an Everglades airboat.
+This spider wasp sometimes dives down into water to chase prey, since water spiders often swim underwater when frightened.
+Not surprisingly, this species of blue-black spider wasp nests in burrows in stream banks.

 Spider wasps are conspicuous and usually have warning colorations (usually combinations of black and yellow, orange, or red) that help to teach would-be predators about their ability to sting.
 Apparently, in some species, even the males (which do not possess stingers) have a disagreeable smell or taste.
 Once a flycatcher (for example) is stung by a black-and-orange spider wasp, it knows to avoid similar-looking insects.
-Many other insects that are perfectly edible and harmless gain protection from predators by having the same coloration, body shape, and even flying style of spider wasps.
+Thanks to this coloration system, many other insects, which are perfectly edible and harmless, gain protection from predators by having the same coloration, body shape, and even flying style of spider wasps.
 Mydas flies are an example of these mimics.

 Spider wasps are called parasitoids because their larvae, like parasites, take nourishment from a living host — but unlike typical parasites, they ultimately kill their hosts (hence the word’s "-oid" ending).
 Other parasitoid animals include tachinid flies, some types of ground beetles, and ichneumon and braconid wasps.
 (Braconids are the insects that are famous for eating a hornworm’s body juices from the inside, then pupating in small silken cocoons on the caterpillar’s outer skin.)